dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 `female`, we should obtain the vector corresponding to `queen` (i.e. `king - male + female = queen`).
 That being said, this kind of representation is usually made in high dimensions such as `300`, which makes it impossible for humans to reason about them.
 Neural networks, on the other hand, can efficiently make use of the implicit relations despite their high dimensionality.

-So our LSTM's input and hidden state dimensions will be of the same sizes as the vectors of embedded words.
+We therefore fix our LSTM's input and hidden state dimensions to the same sizes as the vectors of embedded words.
 For the present purpose, we will use the
 [French pre-trained](https://fasttext.cc/docs/en/crawl-vectors.html) fastText embeddings of dimension `300`.